jieyibi/AMDKD/README.md

 This is the PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on AM and POMO.

-For more details, please see our paper [Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation]() which has been accepted at NeurIPS 2022.
-If this code is useful for your work, please cite our paper:
+For more details, please see our paper [Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation](https://arxiv.org/abs/2210.07686) which has been accepted at NeurIPS 2022.
+If this code is useful for your work, please cite:

 ```
 @inproceedings{